wp-plugins/plugnedit/readme.txt

 <strong>Whats New?</strong>

-  * CSS imported into editor for exact matching in the editor.
+  * CSS imported into editor for exact matching of styles in editor and page.
   * 600+ google fonts to choose from.
   * Build themeless pages inside the wordpress environment.
   * Create Rollover Buttons